ThomasAribart/ts-algebra/README.md

 In representable [exclusions](#exclude):

-- If the origin meta-type is not serialized, the resulting exclusion is not serialized.
+- If the source meta-type is not serialized, the resulting exclusion is not serialized.
-- If the origin meta-type is serialized, the resulting exclusion inherits of its deserialization properties.
+- If the source meta-type is serialized, the resulting exclusion inherits of its deserialization properties.

 ## 🚧 Type constraints